A Message From Our Founder

 Depending on the individual’s needs, artists will receive support in the form of:

-Access to mentorship offering valuable feedback from active members of the industry.
-For example, one-on-one advising from casting directors, talent agents, managers and/or actors.
+Access to mentorship offering valuable feedback from active members of the arts and entertainment industry.
+For example, workshops with casting directors, talent agents, managers, actors, music producers, photographers, etc.

-In addition to being a member of one of the communities noted above, artists wishing to access support through EDA must meet all of the eligibility requirements below:
+In addition to being a member of an underrepresented community, artists wishing to access support through EDA must meet all of the eligibility requirements below:

 - Must be Canadian Citizens or Permanent Residents of Canada.